BioCAD

 Biogas, derived from anaerobic digestion of organic matter, is a source of renewable energy with high energy and environmental potential.
 It is a complex mixture that contains different types of trace compounds, in varying amounts depending on the substrates, which can damage the storage and upgrading units (corrosion phenomena, toxic emissions).

-The objective is to select new carbon profiles derived from biochars (bio-charcoal) and adsorbents for the treatment of biogas and odorous gas from anaerobic digestion, in order to optimize the storage and treatment conditions of these gases.
+The aim is to select new profiles of carbonaceous materials to obtain biochars as adsorbents, for the treatment of biogas and odorous gases, in order to optimize their storage and treatment conditions.

-BioCAD will focus on the optimization of the pyrolysis process, by identifying the best operating parameters, in order to produce the most adapte biochars-derived carbon for the targett applications (gas cleaning and storage).
+BioCAD focuses on optimizing the pyrolysis and adsorption process, by identifying the best operating parameters, in order to produce biochars best suited to the targeted applications (gas purification and storage).

 BioCAD project leader